 - The authority for the authentication of any document submitted together with the application for the vehicle import permit under this scheme from the relevant authorities lies with the Ministry of Labour and Foreign Employment.

-What EV s are the best?
+What EV s are the best for Sri Lanka?

 This is a million-dollar question whilst making a large investment of this nature.
-There are several parameters, which relate to the User, Usage, Vehicle performance, Features, Infrastructure, Warranty, Dependability, Longevity, Maintenance, Ownership Costs to Resale values do matter a lot where most EVs on offer are still new kids on the block, with possible teething problems.
+There are several parameters, which relate to the User, Usage, Vehicle performance, Features, Infrastructure, Warranty, Dependability, Longevity, Maintenance, and Ownership Costs to Resale values do matter a lot when most EVs on offer are still new kids on the block, with possible teething problems.

 Are you eligible or will you be eligible soon?